vipariox/480-Final-Project/README.md

 #### Naive Bayes Output - New York
 The excel output for the New York Naive Bayes model can be found [here](https://github.com/vipariox/480-Final-Project/blob/master/NY%20Naive%20Bayes%20Output.xlsx).
+Below is a screenshot of the output of prediction classification of New York tweets.
 <img src="NY Naive Bayes Prediction output.PNG" width="900">
-[Output of Prediction Classification for New York Tweets]

 #### Naive Bayes Output - Virginia versus New York
-When comparing the prediciton outsomes of both locations, it can be seen that there were more neutral predicted tweets in New York and more unsupportive predicted tweets in Virginia.
+When comparing the prediciton outsomes of both locations, it can be seen that most of the tweets collected from New York are predicted to be neutral and tweets collected from Virginia are predicted to be unsupportive.
 <p float="left">
   <img src="NY Naive Bayes Prediction output Bar Graph.PNG" width="400" />
   <img src="VA Naive Bayes Prediction output Bar Graph.PNG" width="400" />